gazev/tuplespaces/NameServer/README.md

 ## Installation

 ### Manual
-If you only want to get this working without running unit tests just do the following.
+Create a virtual environment and install the requirements specified in `requirements.txt` in the root directory of the TupleSpace project as follows:
 ```
 python -m virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```
-Then, make sure to install the `Contract` library and it's all done.
+Then, install the `Contract` library using Maven and with the virtual environment activated.

 ### Package
-A easier way is to install it as a local package, which will enable running the unittests too.
+With a package installation you can also run the unittests.
+Simply go into the `src/name_server` directory and run.
 ```
 python -m virtualenv venv
 source venv/bin/activate
 pip install .
 ```
-Then, make sure to install the `Contract` library and it's all done.
+Then, make sure to install the `Contract` library using Maven and with the virtual environment actiavted.

 ## Running
 1 - Conclude the **Installation** proccess.